CaliKane/ScriptObservatory/README.md

 With the ScriptObservatory Chrome extension installed, your browser will send these four pieces of information to a remote server at regular intervals:
- 1. The full URL of the script
+ 1. The full URL of the script you downloaded
  2. The full URL of the parent webpage where the script was included
  3. The SHA-256 hash of the script's content
- 4. The time that you made the request
+ 4. The time you made this observation

-The following steps have been taken to make the process as trustworthy as possible:
+Here are some steps that have been made to make this process as trustworthy as possible:
- - The connection from you to the remote server will always be [encrypted using SSL/TLS](https://www.ssllabs.com/ssltest/analyze.html?d=scriptobservatory.org).
+ - The connection from you to the remote upload server will always be [encrypted using SSL/TLS](https://www.ssllabs.com/ssltest/analyze.html?d=scriptobservatory.org).
- - No IP addresses or User IDs are ever be recorded in the database or logged on the server.
+ - No IP addresses or User IDs are ever recorded in the database or logged on the server.
-   This makes viewing the data on a "per-user" basis impossible.
  - The source code for both the client and the server will always be available for you to review.
 (See the [chrome-extension/](https://github.com/andy11/ScriptObservatory/tree/master/chrome-extension)